Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-2.md

             }
 ```

 Here is the OP_RETURN with the BCMR metadata, i.e., the current `authhead`.
+And since it is the genesis transaction, it will always be the `authbase`, even after I update the `authhead` by changing some metadata and updating the file on-chain.

 ![](/tp2/Screenshot%202023-08-12%20at%205.09.05%20PM.png)